Bluehost vs. AWS Comparison – Which One Should You Pick in 2020?

 Neither host is slacking off when it comes to performance, and we have been really impressed by both series of results.
 However, we have to pick a winner, and Bluehost takes this round for us.
 An almost perfect uptime that comes at a very low price and in combination with great ease of use is not something you see every day

 Security Comparison between Amazon Web Services and Bluehost

-Generally, we like to assume that most web hosts have good security measures in place.
-While this is true, some hosts are more effective than others in securing your site.
+Generally speaking, we like to assume that most web hosts have good security measures in place.
+While this is true, some hosts are more effective than others at securing your site.
 It's important to take this into consideration before picking a host.

 Bluehost Security Features

 Bluehost has effective measures in place to ensure great security.
 This includes free SSL certificates from Let's Encrypt, and Codeguard— a tool that helps automatically backup accounts.